Fritz Duquesne: Second Boer War

-At the internment camp in Portugal, he charmed the daughter of one of the guards; she helped him escape to Paris, and to Aldershot in England.
-He infiltrated the British army, then was posted to South Africa in 1901 as an officer.
-During this period, he marched through Nylstroom, discovering his parents' farm was destroyed under Lord Kitchener's scorched earth policy.
-Duquesne also discovered his sister was raped and murdered by the English, and his mother was interned in the Nylstroom concentration camp operated as part of Kitchener's policy.
+At Caldas da Rainha, Duquesne charmed the daughter of one of the camp's guards, who helped him escape to Paris.
+From there, he went to Aldershot, Hampshire and infiltrated the British Army.
+In 1901, Duquesne was posted to South Africa in 1901 as an officer.
+There, he passed through his hometown of Nylstroom, discovering that his parents' farm had been destroyed by British forces as part of scorched earth policies implemented by Lord Kitchener.
+Duquesne also discovered that his sister had been raped and killed, and his mother interned in the Nylstroom concentration camp.
 Ronnie writes: "the fate of his country and of his family would breed in him an all-consuming hatred of England" and "would turn him into what (a biographer of Duquesne) Clement Wood called: a walking living breathing searing killing destroying torch of hate".

-As an English officer, Duquesne returned to Cape Town with secret plans to sabotage English installations and to assassinate Kitchener.
-He recruited twenty Boer men, but the group were betrayed by the wife of one.
-On 11 October 1901, while attending a dinner for Sir Walter Hely-Hutchinson, the Cape Colony governor, he was arrested in dress uniform for "conspiracy against the English and on (the charge of) espionage."
-He was court-martialled as a lieutenant in the English army, sentenced to be shot along with his co-conspirators.
-The other twenty members of his team were quickly executed, but as a plea-bargain, his sentence was reduced to life in prison.
-In exchange, Duquesne agreed to divulge secret Boer codes and to translate several Boer dispatches.
-According to Ronnie, "for the rest of his life he swore he never betrayed the Boer cause but created new codes to mislead the English."

-He was imprisoned in Cape Town in the Castle of Good Hope, a fortification built by the Dutch in 1666.
+Duquesne returned to Cape Town with secret plans to sabotage British installations and assassinate Kitchener.
+He recruited twenty Boers for his plans, but the group was betrayed by the wife of one.
+On 11 October 1901, while attending a dinner with Sir Walter Hely-Hutchinson, the governor of the Cape Colony, Duquesne was arrested for criminal conspiracy and espionage.
+He was court-martialled and sentenced to be executed along with his co-conspirators.
+The other members of his team were executed by firing squad, but as a plea bargain, Duquesne's sentence was reduced to life in prison.
+In exchange, Duquesne agreed to divulge secret Boer codes and to translate several of their dispatches.
+According to Ronnie, "for the rest of his life he swore he never betrayed the Boer cause but actually created new codes that would mislead the British."
+Duquesne was imprisoned in the Castle of Good Hope in Cape Town, a fortification built by the Dutch East India Company in 1666.
 The walls of the castle were extremely thick, yet night after night, Duquesne dug away the cement around the stones with an iron spoon.
 He nearly escaped one night, but a large stone slipped and pinned him in his tunnel.
 The next morning, a guard found him unconscious but uninjured.